 The Authority must consider all material considerations and when making a decision, such as making a Byelaw.
-The South Marine Plan is one such material consideration and as set out in section 58 of the Marine and Coastal Access Act, the Authority will have regard to it when making Byelaws and in the case of permit-based byelaws, the Permit Conditions that set out much of the management of a particular fishing activity.
-It is the view of the Authority that the Byelaws introduced are not likely to have an adverse impact on any part of the South Marine Plan and the same conclusion can be taken regarding the exemptions to D&S IFCA Byelaws that will be assessed on a case by case basis including having regard to all material considerations.
+The South Inshore Marine Plan, the South West Inshore Marine Plan and the UK Marine Policy Statement (UKMPS) are such material considerations and as set out in section 58 of the Marine and Coastal Access Act, the Authority will have regard to them when making Byelaws and in the case of permit-based byelaws, the Permit Conditions that set out much of the management of a particular fishing activity.
+It is the view of the Authority that the Exemption Byelaw will not have an adverse impact on the South Inshore Marine Plan, the South West Inshore Marine Plan and will be compliant with the UKMPS and the same conclusion can be taken regarding the exemptions to D&S IFCA Byelaws that will be assessed on a case by case basis, having regard to all material considerations.